deepflowio/docs/translate/translated/04-best-practice/03-special-environment-deployment.md

 ## MACVlan

-When K8s uses the macvlan CNI, only a single virtual NIC shared by all PODs can be seen under rootns.
-In this case, additional configuration for the deepflow-agent is required:
+When K8s uses the macvlan CNI, only a single virtual network card shared by all PODs can be seen under rootns.
+In this case, additional configuration of the deepflow-agent is required:

 1. Create agent-group and agent-group-config: